yousefelassal/quote-cron/README.md

 > In wisdom gathered over time I have found that every experience is a form of exploration.

 > Nothing happens unless first we dream.

+> There are no limitations to the mind except those we acknowledge.